SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You indicate a weak reference by placing the ``weak`` keyword before a property or variable declaration.

-Use a weak reference to avoid reference cycles whenever it is possible for that reference to have a missing value at some point in its life.
-If the reference *always* has a value, use an unowned reference instead, as described in :ref:`AutomaticReferenceCounting_UnownedReferencesBetweenClassInstances`.
-In the ``Apartment`` example above, it is appropriate for an apartment to be able to have no tenant at some point in its lifetime, and so a weak reference is an appropriate way to break the reference cycle in this case.

 Because a weak reference does not keep a strong hold on the instance it refers to, it is possible for that instance to be deallocated while the weak reference is still referring to it.